What Type of Penalties Could I Face in an Audit?

-If there is a serious error on the return, the first thing you do is you need to get an attorney, not a CPA, and not a tax preparer.
-The reason you need an attorney is a serious error on the return carries potential criminal liability and/or at least what we call a civil fraud penalty.
+If there is a serious error on the tax return, the first thing you do is you need to get an attorney, not a CPA, and not a tax preparer.
+The reason you need an attorney is a serious error on the return carries heavy penalties including criminal liability and/or at least what we call a civil fraud penalty.

 You need an attorney to be able to communicate the full extent of the error and because an attorney's communication is protected under attorney-client privilege.
 You do not have that same relationship with your CPA or with another tax preparer.

-Number two, is once you identify the error, determine whether or not the auditor's going to catch it.
+Once you identify the error, determine whether or not the auditor is going to catch it.
 If the error is fairly obvious, then you are better off admitting it to the auditor and avoiding the willfulness penalties or avoiding the impression that there is any fraud.

 If the error was a simple mistake and there is no criminal liability, then the decision needs to be made on whether or not you are going to disclose that to the auditor or not.
 If you do not disclose it to the auditor and the auditor catches it later, there could be consequences in the terms of penalties.

 However, if you get out in front of the issue and disclose it, although you are on the hook for whatever the taxable adjustment is as a result of the error, you may be able to leverage it to your advantage.

 Serious errors are no laughing matter.
 It is important that you deal with it, honestly and appropriately before the IRS makes the decision on what your ultimate disposition is.

 What Happens If I Owe Money to the IRS After the Audit?

 If you owe money at the end of an IRS audit, it is like owing liability on your taxes.